-Anyways, where does this phrase come from?
+Anyway, where does this phrase come from?
 Well, it may stem from the reputation elephants have for being intelligent animals.
 However, there is a more plausible explanation as to where it comes from, so let’s talk about it:

 “And depend upon it such ill-used men like the Delhi elephant, never forget the sting, and seize the first available opportunity for bespattering the reporters with mud.”

 Below is an example of how this expression might be used in a conversation:

 “Hey Bill, thanks for paying back the money you owed me.
 I was starting to think you had forgotten.”